When To Use the Salutation "To Whom It May Concern"

 Steps to take before using "To Whom It May Concern"

 You should consider researching for a point of contact before using "To Whom It May Concern."
-Using this salutation when the name of the contact is easily discoverable could leave a negative impression on the recipient as it might convey that you did not take the time and effort.
+Using this salutation when the contact's name is easily discoverable could leave a negative impression on the recipient as it might convey that you didn't take the time and effort.
 This is especially true when writing an email or cover letter in hopes of employment.
 Before using "To Whom It May Concern," you should consider taking these actions:

 Check the job posting

-If you’re sending an email as part of a job application process, be sure to carefully review the job posting for a contact name.
+If you're sending an email as part of a job application process, carefully review the job posting for a contact name.
 Sometimes employers include the name of the recruiter or hiring manager responsible for reviewing applications within their posting.